plinkysynth/plinky-site/src/routes/docs/posts/manual.md

 </div>

-Plinky lets you record 8 samples, each split into 8 'slices', corresponding to the 8 columns (strings).
+Plinky's sampler can sample incoming audio from the TRS 3.5 mm audio jack, into 8 slots of 65 seconds each.
+It lets you record 8 samples, each split into 8 'slices', corresponding to the 8 columns (strings).
 Once recorded, the bottom row of parameters control the granular playback of your samples.

 #### Record Samples